What is Occupational Therapy?

 - Participate in paid or unpaid work, or

-then you may want to learn some new skills for the job of living from an occupational therapist.
+then you may want to develop some new skills for the job of living from an occupational therapist.

 Occupational therapists believe that occupations (activities) describe who you are and how you feel about yourself.
-If you are unable to do the things you want, or need to do, to live and enjoy your life, your general well-being may be affected.
+If you are unable to do the things you want, or need to do, your general well-being may be affected.